Tom Roberts (Ohio politician): NAACP involvement

-On Saturday, September 9, 2017, the Ohio Conference NAACP held its biennial election with terms commencing on September 9, 2017 and expiring on September 14, 2019.
-Tom Roberts, 2nd Vice President of the Dayton Unit of the National Association for the Advancement of Colored People NAACP, was elected to serve as President of the Ohio Conference NAACP.
+On September 9, 2017, the Ohio Conference NAACP held its biennial election with terms commencing on September 9, 2017, and expiring on September 14, 2019.
+Roberts, 2nd Vice President of the Dayton Unit of the National Association for the Advancement of Colored People NAACP, was elected to serve as President of the Ohio Conference NAACP.
 Roberts defeated Arlene Anderson, Secretary of the Cleveland Unit NAACP and received 68.85% of the votes.

-On Saturday, September 14, 2019, the Ohio Conference NAACP held its biennial election with terms commencing on September 14, 2019 and expiring on September 11, 2021.
-Tom Roberts was re-elected to serve as President of the Ohio Conference NAACP.
+On September 14, 2019, the Ohio Conference NAACP held its biennial election with terms commencing on September 14, 2019, and expiring on September 11, 2021.
+Roberts was re-elected to serve as President of the Ohio Conference NAACP.
 Roberts defeated Arlean Anderson, of Cleveland, Ohio and received 87.30% of the votes.

-On Saturday, September 11, 2021, Tom Roberts was re-elected as President of the Ohio Conference NAACP.
+On September 11, 2021, Roberts was re-elected as President of the Ohio Conference NAACP.
 Roberts defeated Joe Mallory, President of the Cincinnati NAACP, and received 55% of the votes.

+On September 9, 2023, Roberts was re-elected to his fourth 2-year term as President of the Ohio Conference NAACP.
+Roberts ran unopposed.